 Transforming the Nordic

-'Transforming the Nordic - the German Influence on Music and Politics in Norway 1930–60' is a research project established at the Grieg Research Centre in cooperation with the Department of Music at Universität Münster.
+'Transforming the Nordic - Music and Politics in Norway 1930–45' is a research project established at the Grieg Research Centre in cooperation with Universität Münster and Deutsche Forschungsgemeinschaft (DFG).

-The aim of this coordinated project initiated by Michael Custodis (Universität Münster) and Arnulf Mattes (UiB) is to re-examine the relationship of music and politics in Norwegian musical life in the period 1930–60, based on new sources retrieved in Norwegian and German archives.
+The aim of this coordinated project initiated by Arnulf Mattes (UiB) and Michael Custodis (Universität Münster) is to re-examine the role of music in Norwegian nation state building after 1905, during the nationalist movements of the first half of the twentieth century, and with emphasis placed on the period from 1930–1945, based on new sources retrieved in Norwegian and German archives.

 May 4, 2017, Litteraturhuset, Oslo:

 Norwegian Musical Life 1940–1945: New Findings and Perspectives

 With the participation of Bjarte Bruland, Ingrid Loe Dalaker, Arnulf Mattes, Michael Custodis, and Friedrich Geiger.